NEONScience/NEON-Data-Skills/tutorials/Other/GEE/01_intro_aop_gee_lessons/1b_importing_aop_cog_assets.md

 ---

 AOP has a small subsets of sites uploaded into GEE to the `projects/neon` folder.
 We realize this excludes a lot of study areas, so this tutorial shows you how to upload other AOP GeoTIFF image files to your personal folder.
-GEE allows for up to 10 GB in size to your Earth Engine user folder.
+GEE allows you to upload files up to 10 GB in size to your Earth Engine user folder.
 For larger files, you can use the <a href="https://developers.google.com/earth-engine/guides/command_line#upload" target="_blank"> command-line upload option</a>.

 <div id="ds-objectives" markdown="1">